cnlohr/cilbox/README.md

 The performance is surprisingly high for something that is written in C# and not JITting.

 Performance has been tested on Synergiance's 6502 emulator.
-It is able to just barely hit 2MHz in-system.
-While running the 6502, the rate that this system executes CIL insturctions is about 168 MHz, when targeting IL2CPP in Unity 6.1.2f1 running on a 9950X3D.
+It is able to just barely hit `2MHz` in-system.
+While running the 6502, verses about `240MHz` native, the rate that this system executes CIL insturctions is about `168 MHz`, when targeting IL2CPP in Unity 6.1.2f1 running on a 9950X3D.

 ## Security Disclaimer